-- □ Check that the printer cables are correctly connected. - Check that your printer is correctly configured and that you have up-to-date drivers.
-If needed, contact your dealer. - ☐ The default setting for the printer port mode is correct for most printers.
-If you cannot print, try changing the printer port mode.
+Check that your printer is correctly configured and that you have up-to-date drivers.
+If needed, contact your dealer.

+The default setting for the printer port mode is correct for most printers.
+If you cannot print, try changing the printer port mode, as follows: